andju/andju-know/docs/sport/cycling/along-the-vils-to-passau.md

 The *Schlappinger Hof*[^2] offers clean and cozy rooms, great food and homemade schnapps.
 Bicycle storage: On the pedestrian walk in front of the building.

 ## Day 2: Reisbach - Passau
-Continuing along the Vils (with a short detour to Aldersbach) the route reaches the Danube at Vilshofen an der Donau and follows it to Passau.
+Continue along the Vils (with a short detour to Aldersbach) until you reach the Danube at Vilshofen an der Donau and follow it to Passau.

 ### Sights